-For 2013, the Internal Revenue Service rolls out a simplified option that many owners of home-based businesses and some home-based workers may use to figure their deductions for the business use of their homes.
+Beginning in 2013, the Internal Revenue Service rolls out a simplified option that many owners of home-based businesses and some home-based workers may use to figure their deductions for the business use of their homes.

 The new optional deduction is capped at \$1,500 per year based on \$5 a square foot for up to 300 square feet.
 The new option provides eligible taxpayers an easier path to claiming the home office deduction as opposed to doing complex calculations of allocated expenses, depreciation and carryovers of unused deductions.
-Though these homeowners using the new option cannot depreciate the portion of their home used in a trade or business, they can claim allowable mortgage interest, real estate taxes and casualty losses on the home as itemized deductions on Schedule A. These deductions need not be allocated between personal and business use, as is required under the regular method and so needed on the 2012 returns we've just started to get involved with.
+Though these homeowners using the new option cannot depreciate the portion of their home used in a trade or business, they can claim allowable mortgage interest, real estate taxes and casualty losses on the home as itemized deductions on Schedule A. These deductions need not be allocated between personal and business use, as is required under the regular method.